vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Medieval Indian palaeography

 (Med.
 Ind.
 Pal.)
 Medieval Indian Palaeography.
-Nagri Western and Southern India, edit. by Parmeshwari Lal Gupta.
+Nagri Western and Southern India, ediṭby Parmeshwari Lal Gupta.
 New Delhi 1984.
 Medieval Indian Palaeography II.
 Meister, Michael W.

 1984 Discourses on Siva.
 Proceedings of a Symposium on the Nature of Religious ´ Imagery.
 Edited and with an Introduction by - -.
 Vakils, Feffer & Simons,

 Bombay.

-1984a Siva’s Forts in Central India: Temples in Daks ´ .iṇa Kosala and their “Daemonic” Plans. in: Meister M.W. (ed.), Discourses on Siva.
+1984a Siva’s Forts in Central India: Temples in Daks ´ .iṇa Kosala and their “Daemonic” Planṣin: Meister ṀW. (ed.), Discourses on Siva.
 Bombay. pp. ´ 119–142.

 Mertens, Annemarie

-1998 Der Daks.amythus in der episch-purāṇischen Literatur.
+1998 Der Dakṣamythus in der episch-purāṇischen Literatur.
 Beobachtungen zur religionsgeschichtlichen Entwicklung des Gottes Rudra-Siva im Hinduismus. ´ WiesbadeṇBeitr¨age zur Indologie Band 29.

 Meulenbeld, Gerrit Jan